OCD groinal response: having OCD sexual thoughts about family

 Now, this is a terrifying secret to share — and on the Internet, of all places! — but it’s what URevolution is about.
-Sexual intrusive thoughts and groinal responses are surprisingly common, and it shouldn’t be this scary to seek guidance, reassurance, and help.
+OCD sexual thoughts about family members and groinal responses are surprisingly common, and it shouldn’t be this scary to seek guidance, reassurance, and help.
 I shouldn’t have to rely on Tumblr for medical advice this crucial to my mental health.

-If anyone reading this feels the way I did when I found out about groinal responses — aka.
+If anyone reading this feels the way I did when I found out about OCD, sexual thoughts about family, and groinal responses — aka.
 ‘HOLY FUCK SO I’M NOT A BAD PERSON?’ — I just have one thing to say.
 Look, brains are weird.
 They can get mixed up sometimes.
 It doesn’t mean you’ve done anything wrong, and it doesn’t dictate what you want.
 It’s just a meaningless OCD groinal response.
 It’s uncomfortable as hell…but it will pass.